 A 4-H Shooting Sports club leader may be a parent or other adult in the community who is interested in working with young people on basic shooting skills and safety.
 Often the trained Coordinator takes the lead.
 Interested adults don't have to be expert marksmen to become involved in the program.
-An average shooter who cares about kids is usually a better instructor than an expert shooter who isn't interested in seeing youngsters develop.
 Adults wishing to become 4-H Leaders must be approved by local Extension offices.
 Contact your local office today.

 Shooting sports has the strictest regulations of any Illinois 4-H project.
 Governed by the national 4-H Shooting Sports program and the University of Illinois, volunteers working with the program must complete a weekend certification before being accepted as an instructor.

-Certainly, safety is a priority, said Dan Dawson, University of Illinois Extension state shooting sports educator.
+Certainly, safety is the top priority, said Curt Sinclair, Interim 4-H Shooting Sports Coordinator.
 “We need adults who will follow the regulations of the program exactly to ensure that youth learn the responsible handling of firearms while under constant supervision of a trained instructor.”

-Trainings are only held two times a year.
-The next training is Oct.
-13-15 at 4-H Memorial Camp near Monticello.
+Volunteer certification trainings are held two times a year.
+The next training is October 13-14, 2018 at 4-H Memorial Camp near Monticello.
 Cost is $125, though some counties assist with that cost.
 Illinois needs volunteers in archery, shotgun, rifle, pistol, and hunting and wildlife project areas.
 In addition to each discipline, any county offering the shooting sports program must have an overall coordinator to oversee the entire program.

-“After the training, our 4-H volunteers understand their role in mentoring youth to become self-directed, confident members of their community,” Dawson said.
-“Yes, they’ll also teach the fundamentals of safe shooting, but their bigger role will be helping youth feel welcomed, empowered, and successful; generous in spirit; and thoughtful of their fellow club members and communities they live.”
+“After the training, our 4-H volunteers understand their role in mentoring youth to become self-directed, confident members of their community,” Sinclair said.
+“Yes, they’ll also teach the fundamentals of safe shooting, but their bigger role will be helping youth feel welcomed, empowered, and successful; generous in spirit; and thoughtful of their fellow club members and the communities where they live.”

 - Administration: follow state plan, policies, and risk management requirements.
 Complete reports and maintain 4-H membership records and maintain equipment inventories.